hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

 Here in Southern Nevada (namely, Las Vegas), we have mandatory drought restriction watering schedules.
 These change about three times a year and usually customers are notified via a postcard to adjust them.
-People sometimes ignore the notices, but most of the time, people just forget to change the schedules, even with the reminder.
+People sometimes ignore the notices, but most of the time, people just get busy and forget to change their schedules, even with the reminder.